raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 ### Integration with Weather Station software

-Once your code is working, you need to integrate it with the Oracle Weather Station software.
-This can be found it the ``/home/pi/weather-station` directory.
+Once your code is working, you need to integrate it with the Oracle Weather Station software, which can be found in the `/home/pi/weather-station` directory.

-- The Oracle Weather Station software uses the Crontab method to run a Python script called [log_all_sensors.py](https://github.com/raspberrypi/weather-station/blob/master/log_all_sensors.py) every 5 minutes.
+- The Oracle Weather Station software uses the crontab method to run a Python script called [`log_all_sensors.py`](https://github.com/raspberrypi/weather-station/blob/master/log_all_sensors.py) every five minutes.
 A simple way to modify your Weather Station so that it regularly uploads data to Initial State is to add the upload code you have written to this file.

 ---hints---
 ---hint---
-Make sure you add the library imports to the top of your modified file.
+Make sure you add the library imports to the top of `log_all_sensors.py` when you modify this file.
 ---/hint---
 ---hint---
-The rest of your code can be inserted after lines in the original `log_all_sensors.py` that handle inserting readings into the local MariaDB database.
+The rest of your code can be inserted after lines in `log_all_sensors.py` which handle inserting readings into the local MariaDB database.
 ---/hint---
 ---hint---
-A modified log_all_sensors.py could look like this:
+A modified `log_all_sensors.py` could look like this:

 ```python
 #!/usr/bin/python3
 import time